singapaul/microfrontendsproject/packages/container/src/readme.md

 some notes update
-lets put the slash back
+lets put the slash back??